Skip to main content

 Executive protection: A unified approach

-How does this help in the physical protection of executives and other VIPs?
+How does this help in the protection of executives and other VIPs?

 The process works like this

-Security teams use Babel Street technology to search for specific “red flag” keywords that may indicate a threat to the protectee.
-In the case of direct, violent intent, Babel Street Insights can flag the post, note its author, then search the author’s other online identities/accounts and activities.
+Executive protection agents and other security professionals use Babel Street to search for specific “red flag” keywords that may indicate a threat to the protectee.
+In the case of direct, violent intent, Babel Street can flag the post, note its author, then search the author’s other online identities/accounts and activities.
 Babel Street can even link the author’s screen name to a real-world person and provide his or her contact information.
-Our technology further pinpoints groups whose activities may interest security staffs (i.e., a splinter group associated with one political party, decrying what it perceives as the evils of another political party).
+Babel Street further pinpoints groups whose activities may interest security staffs (i.e., a splinter group associated with one political party, decrying what it perceives as the evils of another political party).
 With Babel Street, security analysts can map the relationship of individual social media accounts to the social media accounts belonging to that group; identify the most influential accounts; then closely monitor the posts from those accounts.

 Holistic executive protection is a two-pronged effort.
-It requires security teams to safeguard the physical health of VIPs and the security of the companies those VIPs represent.
+It requires security teams to safeguard the physical health of VIPs and the security of the organizations those VIPs represent.
 Babel Street can help with both.

 End Notes